The Hurricane Heist

 The Hurricane Heist is a 2018 American disaster heist action film directed by Rob Cohen, written by Jeff Dixon and Scott Windhauser, and starring Toby Kebbell, Maggie Grace, Ryan Kwanten, Ralph Ineson, Melissa Bolona, James Cutler, and Ben Cross.
-It was released in the UK as a Sky Cinema Original Film.
 The film is about a maintenance worker, his meteorologist brother, and a treasury agent contending with a band of rogue treasury agents who plan to use a Category 5 hurricane to cover their tracks of a bank robbery.
-The film was released on March 9, 2018, it received mixed to negative reviews and was a box-office bomb, making just $32 million against its estimated $35 million budget.
+The film was released in theaters in the United States on March 9, 2018, by Entertainment Studios Motion Pictures.
+It received mixed reviews from critics and was a box-office bomb, making $32 million against its estimated $35 million budget.